Vauxhall Cavalier: Mark II (1981–1988)

 After a four-year gestation period, the new front-wheel drive Cavalier was introduced on 26 August 1981.
-Unlike the previous generation, the Cavalier II had no styling or engineering difference from its Opel sister the Ascona C, differing only in badging and trim.
+Unlike the previous generation, the Cavalier II had no styling or engineering difference from its Opel sibling the Ascona C, differing only in badging and trim.
 On its launch, it offered class-leading levels of fuel economy and performance which had previously been unseen in this size of car.
 Sales began the following month.
-The GM Family II engine - used on all by the base 1.3L model, was manufactured by Holden's Fishermans Bend, Australia factory.
+The GM Family II engine - used on all but the base 1.3L model, was manufactured by Holden's Fishermans Bend, Australia factory.

 This model was part of GM's family of compact J-cars, along with the new Opel Ascona, the Australian Holden Camira, the Brazilian Chevrolet Monza, the Japanese Isuzu Aska, and the North American Chevrolet Cavalier, Pontiac Sunbird, Buick Skyhawk, Oldsmobile Firenza (which made use of a Vauxhall nameplate from the 1970s), and Cadillac Cimarron.
 In the United Kingdom, the new Cavalier was a huge success and challenged the supremacy of the Ford Cortina as the company car of choice.
 Indeed, it went on sale only a year before the Cortina was discontinued.

-By 1982, Ford and Vauxhall had an effective two-horse race at the top of this sector on the British market, as sales of the Talbot Alpine (previously a Chrysler until Peugeot took over the European operations of Chrysler) had tailed off by 1981, while British Leyland was winding down production of the Austin Ambassador hatchback and Morris Ital saloon and estate in preparation for the launch of any all-new car (which would be sold as the Austin Montego) by 1984.
+By 1982, Ford and Vauxhall had an effective two-horse race at the top of this sector on the British market, as sales of the Talbot Alpine (previously a Chrysler until Peugeot took over the European operations of Chrysler) had tailed off by 1981, while British Leyland was winding down production of the Austin Ambassador hatchback and Morris Ital saloon and estate in preparation for the launch of an all-new car (which would be sold as the Austin Montego) by 1984.
 Popular foreign competitors at the time included the Renault 18, which had arrived on the British market in December 1978.
 The MK2 Cavalier also debuted in the same year as the MK2 Volkswagen Passat.